cesine/SylvacCalipers/README.md

-This sample can list all available Bluetooth LE devices and provides an interface to connect, display data and display GATT services and characteristics supported by the devices.
+This sample can list all available Bluetooth LE devices and provides an interface to connect, display data and display GATT services and characteristics supported by any device.

 It creates a [Service][1] for managing connection and data communication with a GATT server hosted on a given Bluetooth LE device.